 Our Centre uses the Early Years Learning Framework to guide our programming and planning for the children's learning.
 We incorporate the documents values and outcomes into our Centre programs to ensure all children are working towards the same overall outcomes to learn during their time at our Centre.
 The document encourages staff and families to work in partnerships in order to achieve learning outcomes for children.
 Our Centre values home learning and experiences as important and strives to extend home learning in the Centre environment.
 A homelike environment is a base for the children's experiences and we believe the Centre environment should reflect a sense of consistency between home, the wider community and the Centre.
 We believe it is important to provide a self-directed play based curriculum, which intrinsically motivates children to explore and discover their environment.
 We strive to achieve an appropriate balance between structured and free play whilst keeping a flexible attitude to cater to children's individual and daily needs.
 The child's development and learning is investigated and observed by staff in regards to the outcomes stated in the Early Years Learning framework and also the developmental areas: sense of self, the social child, the communicating child, the thinking and investigating child, exploring, problem solving child, the healthy, active and physical child, the feeling child, the creative child and the spiritual and moral child.

-Staff plan for each child over the developmental areas by observing children, planning, experiences and setting up environments to cater for these areas of development both indoors and outdoors.
-The online day book is the centre's program, this ties in with the observations (learning stories) for each child.
+Staff plan for each child across the developmental areas by observing children, planning, experiences and setting up environments to cater for these areas of development both indoors and outdoors.

 Community and Communicating